 A new species emerges from the shadows

-Researchers from the Plant Diversity, Adaptation, and Development Laboratory (IRD/University of Montpellier) participated in the discovery of a previously unknown flowering plant.
+Researchers from the Plant Diversity, Adaptation, and Development Laboratory (IRD / University of Montpellier) contributed to the discovery of a previously unknown flowering plant.
 Many questions remain.

-It lived hidden from the world and could undoubtedly have remained so for centuries, lurking in the thick tropical forest of Gabon.
-It is Sirdavidia solannona, a flowering plant brought out of anonymity by Gabonese and French botanists from the Ecology, Systematics and Evolution Laboratory (Paris-Sud University/CNRS) and the Plant Diversity, Adaptation and Development Laboratory (IRD/University of Montpellier).
-For any botanist, the discovery of an unlisted plant is like finding the Holy Grail.
-When, on top of that, it belongs to no known genus, it's like hitting the jackpot!
+It lived hidden from the world and could likely have remained so for centuries, lurking in the dense Gabonese rainforest.
+This plant is Sirdavidia solannona, a flowering plant brought out of obscurity by Gabonese and French botanists from the Ecology, Systematics, and Evolution (University of Paris-Sud / CNRS) and Plant Diversity, Adaptation, and Development (IRD / University of Montpellier) laboratories.
+For any botanist, the discovery of an unrecorded plant is the holy grail.
+When, on top of that, it belongs to no known genus, it’s a real jackpot!

 New species

-The discovery of this plant with delicate red flowers is unexpected, to say the least.
-The region where it grows—the Crystal Mountains—is one of the areas of Gabon most explored by botanists.
-Proof that the tropical forest and its maze of vegetation still hold many surprises...
+The discovery of this plant with its delicate red flowers is, to say the least, unexpected.
+The region where it grows—the Crystal Mountains—is, in fact, one of the areas of Gabon most extensively explored by botanists.
+Proof that the rainforest and its labyrinth of vegetation still hold many surprises…

-Another curiosity is that Sirdavidia solannona, which belongs to the Annonaceae family, is characterized by a mode of pollination never before observed among Magnoliidae (the group of plants that includes, among other families, the Annonaceae).
-Many unknowns therefore remain to be deciphered in order to unravel the mysteries of this species.
-One thing is certain, however: Sirdavidia solannona can say goodbye to its tranquility...
+Another curiosity is that Sirdavidia solannona, which belongs to the Annonaceae family, is characterized by a pollination method never before observed among the Magnoliidae (the group of plants that includes, among other families, the Annonaceae).
+Many unknowns therefore remain to be unraveled to unravel the mysteries of this species.
+One thing is certain, however: Sirdavidia solannona can say goodbye to its tranquility…